piam/bjc-course/curriculum/05-image/01-image.md

 **Note we can't view this file in pixlr correctly, it needs to be viewed locally**

 Now lets open the file locally on your computer and take a look at it!
-Make sure you are viewing the file in a different application than pixlr as pixlr.
+Make sure you are viewing the file in a different application than pixlr.

 ![low_quality_jpg](desaturated_jpg_1.jpg)

 Do you notice any loss of visual information?

-How about the file size how much smaller is it?
+How about the file size how many times smaller is it than your original uncompressed tiff file?

 Of course you can use lossy compression in such a way that the loss in image quality isn't that obvious to the human eye, such as these [images](https://en.wikipedia.org/wiki/File:Quality_comparison_jpg_vs_saveforweb.jpg)